gramseyer/merkle_trie_toolkit/README.md

 total = 53 (although alignment concerns push the total usage to 64).

 An alternate approach would be to make every node log an 8-byte pointer to a normally allocated block of 16 nodes.
-This is the approach taken by the implementation in trie/merkle_trie.h.
+The implementation in merkle_trie.h uses a continuously allocated block of 16 pointers (stored within the trie node), so each node is ultimately 3 or 4 cache lines (depending on the size of the value type).

 ## /utils